xrd/building-tools-with-github/chapter-7-android-and-git-data/README.md

 ./gradlew assembleDebug
 ```

-To run the unit tests, use a GitHub account which does not have 2-factor auth enabled.
+To run the unit tests, use a GitHub account which:

+* does not have 2-factor auth enabled.
+* has a Jekyll repository named `username.github.io` created for the user.

+Then, run this:

 ```
 GITHUB_HELPER_USERNAME=BurningOnUp \